FabioArdis/SaleSight/README.md

     cd SaleSight
     ```
 2. **Install dependencies**:
-- Make sure you have Boost and gnuplot installed.
-You can usually install them via your package manager.
-For example, on Ubuntu:
+- Make sure you have Boost, gnuplot and Google Test installed.
+You can usually install them via your package manager or build them yourself.
+For example, on Arch Linux:
     ```bash
-    sudo apt-get install libboost-all-dev gnuplot
+    sudo pacman -S boost gnuplot gtest
     ```
 3. **Build the project**
     ```bash